 - monitoring the standards and equity for all students in the MA Graduate Program.

-The MA Program subcommittee (of the Graduate Program Committee) is responsible for issues specific to the MA program.
+The MA Program Coordinator, in consultation with the Graduate Program Committee, is responsible for issues specific to the MA program.
 The MA Program Coordinator advises MA students on courses, evaluates students' progress, and manages other matters specific to the MA.

-Students are required to submit a Graduate Progress Report at the end of the spring semester to the MA Program coordinator with a copy to the Graduate Program Assistant.
+Students are required to submit a Graduate Progress Report online at the end of the spring semester to the MA Program coordinator.
 This progress report should: